barzb/CodeSamples/README.md

 # CodeSamples
-CodeSamples of my programming skills
+code samples of my programming skills

+let me know if you need more!
+mailto: benjamin@barzweb.de